John Joseph Doyle

 Doyle may have been a respected competitor, but he played for 10 teams in his major league career (counting the several times he was with the Giants as only one team).
 He started out primarily as a catcher, then played some infield and outfield, and ended up as a first baseman (at a time when first base was an important fielding position) for over 1,000 games.
 He was also credited with being the first pinch-hitter in pro ball on June 7, 1892.
 While playing for the Cleveland Spiders, he entered a game against the Brooklyn Grooms and hit game-winning single.

-After playing one game with the 1905 New York Highlanders, Doyle began his managing career.
+After playing one game with the New York Highlanders in 1905, Doyle began his managing career.
 He led the Toledo Mud Hens in 1905, was skipper of the 1906 Des Moines Champions who went 97-50, and managed the Milwaukee Brewers in 1907.
 In 1908 and 1909, he was away from baseball, serving as police commissioner of his hometown of Holyoke.
-He then returned to the diamond as a National League umpire for a decade beginning in 1911.
+He then returned to the diamond as a National League umpire for one season in 1911, working exclusively as a base umpire.
 After that, he joined the Chicago Cubs as a scout in 1920, a position he held up until his death.
 While with the Cubs, Doyle was credited with signing or recommending Gabby Hartnett, Hack Wilson, Billy Herman, Stan Hack, Billy Jurges, Charley Root, Bill Lee, Augie Galan, Riggs Stephenson, and Phil Cavarretta.

 - 100 RBI Seasons: 2 (1894 & 1896)